Why Family-Friendly Workplaces Matter in Canada Right Now

 — Lindsay White, P&P Coach, Canada

-Talent Attraction & Retention: Still the Top Challenge
+Talent Attraction & Retention: Still the Top Challenge for Worplaces

-Despite ongoing efforts to modernize benefits and culture, employers continue to face significant talent pressures.
+Despite ongoing efforts to modernize workplace benefits and culture, employers continue to face significant talent pressures.
 According to Benefits Canada, 64% of employers say attracting talent is a top challenge, while 57% struggle with retention, a sentiment echoed across industries.

 A report by Manpower Group showed that overall 77% Canadian employers expect difficulty finding qualified workers, a slight improvement from 80% in 2024, while 57% struggle with retention.